 Wistron's ICT Service Management Solutions unit currently assembles Apple's low-cost iPhone SE model in Bengaluru.
 Wistron also does contract manufacturing work for a broad range of other electronics brands.

 Apple and Wistron did not immediately respond to requests for comment.

-Cupertino, Calif.-based Apple has, however, signalled its long-term commitment to Wistron's Indian operations.
-In a report on supplier responsibility progress earlier this month it said it provides waste management training and has also introduced women's health programmes at the existing Bengaluru plant.
+Cupertino, Calif.-based Apple has, however, signaled its long-term commitment to Wistron's Indian operations.
+In a report on supplier responsibility progress earlier this month it said it provides waste management training and has also introduced women's health programs at the existing Bengaluru plant.

-Boosting local assembly or manufacturing will also help Apple cut escalating labour costs in China, where its biggest contract manufacturer Hon Hai Precision Industry Co, widely known as Foxconn, makes a bulk of iPhones and iPads.
+Boosting local assembly or manufacturing will also help Apple cut escalating labor costs in China, where its biggest contract manufacturer Hon Hai Precision Industry Co (2317.TW), widely known as Foxconn, makes a bulk of iPhones and iPads.

-Reuters reported in January that Wistron was weeks away from finalising a land deal in Bengaluru and may soon begin assembly of another Apple model.
+Reuters reported in January that Wistron was weeks away from finalizing a land deal in Bengaluru and may soon begin assembly of another Apple model.

 The new site at the Narasapura Industrial Area, is located 50 km away from the Bengaluru International Airport.
 The site already houses the assembly operations of a number of firms like Honda Motorcycle and Scooter India, and Mahindra Aerospace.

 (Reporting by Sankalp Phartiyal; Editing by Euan Rocha & Shri Navaratnam)